SapioSentient/Biomarker-Machine-Learning-Data/README.md

 # A Supervised Machine Learning Approach with Feature Selection for Sex-Specific Biomarker Prediction

+### Abstract
+Biomarkers are crucial in aiding in disease diagnosis, prognosis, and treatment selection.
+Machine learning (ML) has emerged as an effective tool for identifying novel biomarkers and enhancing predictive modelling.
+However, sex-based bias in ML algorithms remains a concern.
+This study developed a supervised ML model to predict nine common clinical biomarkers, including triglycerides, BMI, waist circumference, systolic blood pressure, blood glucose, uric acid, urinary albumin-to-creatinine ratio, high-density lipoproteins, and albuminuria.
+The model's predictions were within 5-10% error of actual values.
+For females, predictions within 10% were as follows; albuminuria 93%, waist circumference 86%, BMI 76%, and 64% for systolic blood pressure and blood glucose.
+For males, they were 92% for albuminuria, waist circumference 96%, BMI 91%, blood glucose 74%, and systolic blood pressure 68%.
+Triglycerides, uric acid, urinary albumin-to-creatinine ratio, and high-density lipoproteins had lower than 50% accuracy for both sexes.
+Overall, males had higher prediction scores than females.

 ## 🚀Key Words

 Biomarker, Machine Learning, BMI, Triglycerides, High Density Lipoprotein, Blood Pressure, Albuminuria, Uric Acid, Waist Circumference, Glucose, Urinary Albumin-to-Creatinine Ratio